Reporting damp and mould

 What happens when I report an issue?

-When we visit your home we will check if a mould wash is required and carry this out.
-In most cases this resolves the issue unless there is a defect with your property.
-As such, when we carry out our visit, we will also inspect your home to check the root cause of the issue and carry out any repairs.
+When we visit, we will check whether a mould wash is required and carry this out if so.
+In most cases this resolves the issue unless there is a fault with your property.
+On the same visit, we will also inspect your home to check the root cause of the issue.